 You can expect them to weigh in the region of 80 to 90 pounds.

-They have a thick double coat in black, sable or bi-coloured, with a fawn or grey undercoat.
+They have a thick double coat in black, sable or bi-colored, with a fawn or grey undercoat.
+A long haired German Shepherd will have the same thick coat, but you guessed it, longer hair!

 The outer coat will be thick, with hair varying from straight to wavy.